Should I Buy a VVS Diamond? 6 Pros & Cons

 Con: Lower Clarity Diamonds can Be “Eye-Flawless”

 Although VS diamonds have a lower clarity grade, you still can’t see their imperfections with the unaided eye.
 They’re “eye-flawless.”
 The imperfections in SI1 stones are also rarely visible to the untrained eye.
-Even some SI2 diamonds will appear perfect in a ring!
+Even some SI2 diamonds will appear perfect in an engagement ring!